harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### What happens to tasks rejected by the delegate?

-Delegates reject tasks or fail to acquire tasks when the CPU reaches a certain threshold if the `DELEGATE_CPU_THRESHOLD` env variable is set in the delegate YAML.
+Delegates reject tasks when the CPU reaches a certain threshold if the `DELEGATE_CPU_THRESHOLD` env variable is set in the delegate YAML.
+Rejected tasks can be acquired by other eligible delegates or by the same delegate when its resources drop below the threshold.
 For more information, go to [Configure delegate metrics](/docs/platform/delegates/manage-delegates/delegate-metrics/).

 ### Can we set the delegate to reject new tasks if x% of memory is being consumed?

-Yes, you can specify what threshold to reject the task using `DELEGATE_MEMORY_THRESHOLD` and `DELEGATE_CPU_THRESHOLD`, otherwise, the default value is 80%.
-For more information, go to [Configure delegate resource threshold](/docs/platform/delegates/manage-delegates/delegate-metrics/#configure-delegate-resource-threshold).
+No, this is not possible at the moment.

 ### What is the naming convention used when creating a default delegate token?